IndaPlus23/linmort-sesvenss-wilmerj-project/docs/specification.md

 Examples of good commit messages are `Update specification.md` or `Fix collision detection with walls`, where the latter may require an additional description.

 ### Pull requests

+Pull requests should be descriptive but concise and motivate the change in a contextual manner.
+They should be named after the associated issue, and if possible reference a github project feature.

 ## MoSCoW